Mufasa8066/Getting-To-Blinky-5.0/README.md

 # Getting-To-Blinky-5.0

-This is an online project where we are creating a simple LED.
-I am using this as a stepping stone to learning KiCAD.
+In this project, we are creating an blinking LED using a 7555 timer.
+This is a very basic and beginner board for those looking to go into the realm of PCB design.